Why Medicine Denies Infection

 - 2005: Marshall and Warren awarded Nobel Prize—23 years after initial discovery

-Twenty-three years.
-Two decades of patients suffering unnecessarily.
-Two decades of ineffective treatments prescribed.
-Two decades of curable disease managed as chronic condition.
+Twenty-three years from discovery to Nobel Prize.
+Two decades of patients told their pain was psychosomatic.
+Two decades of ineffective treatments generating billions in revenue.
+Two decades of a curable infection managed as a chronic condition.

 The Scope of Denial: This systematic refusal to acknowledge parasitic causes affects hundreds of conditions.
 See our comprehensive list of 220+ conditions with likely parasitic etiologies—all dismissed by the medical establishment.